Listening Ear Counselling & Consultancy Pte Ltd

 Anxiety disorders can develop from a variety of factors, including biological, psychological, and environmental causes.
 Below is a list of common causes and how they contribute to the development of anxiety:

-Anxiety can be linked to chemical imbalances in the brain, particularly involving neurotransmitters such as serotonin, dopamine, and gamma-aminobutyric acid (GABA).
-An excess of cortisol, often referred to as the “stress hormone,” can also increase anxiety levels.
-These imbalances can affect how the brain regulates mood and stress responses, making a person more prone to anxiety.
+Anxiety can be linked to chemical imbalances in the brain, particularly involving neurotransmitters such as serotonin, dopamine, and GABA.
+An excess of cortisol, the “stress hormone,” can also increase anxiety levels.

-A family history of anxiety disorders can increase the likelihood of developing an anxiety disorder.
-Genetic factors may influence how the brain responds to stress and fear, and if close family members have anxiety, there’s a higher chance you might experience it too.
+A family history of anxiety disorders can increase the likelihood of developing one.
 However, genetics alone aren’t the sole cause—environmental factors also play a role.

 Exposure to trauma or highly stressful situations during childhood can predispose someone to anxiety later in life.
 Childhood neglect, abuse, or witnessing domestic violence can create deep-rooted feelings of insecurity and fear.
 These early experiences can shape how a person responds to stress as an adult.

-Some individuals are naturally more prone to anxiety due to certain personality traits.
-People who are more sensitive, perfectionistic, or have low self-esteem may be more likely to develop anxiety disorders, particularly when facing stressful situations.
+People who are more sensitive, perfectionistic, or have low self-esteem may be more likely to develop anxiety disorders.

 • Stressful Life Events: